matthewjwolff/CSC4103prog1/ch1-notes.rst

 1.1 What Operating Systems Do
 -----------------------------

-An computer system can be divided into four parts:
+An computer system can be divided into four parts
-* Hardware (including CPU, Memory, IO devices)
++ Hardware (including CPU, Memory, IO devices)
-* Operating System (Controls hardware)
++ Operating System (Controls hardware)
-* Application Programs (use resources to solve problems for users)
++ Application Programs (use resources to solve problems for users)
-* Users
++ Users

 Viewpoints of a system